icicletrainz/icicletrainz/README.md

 oriented aroace and demisexual

-i'm an animator, artist, composer, voice actor, incredibox modder, you name it.
+animator, artist, composer, voice actor, incredibox modder, you name it.

 my main interest is Incredibox KATS (for now)!